barca-reddit/esbuild-typescript-turborepo/README.md

 ### Windows Users

-This repository won't work out of the box on Windows system (unless you are using WSL or something similar), because the watch script inside of project root uses the `rm` to clean turborepo's `cache` directory between builds.
+This repository won't work out of the box on Windows system (unless you are using WSL or something similar), because the watch script inside of project root uses the `rm` command to clean turborepo's `cache` directory between builds.
 You can remove `rm -rf cache &&` and write your own implementation.

 ## Useful resources: